github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 ### `jobs.<job_id>.steps[*].if`

-You can use the `if` conditional to prevent a step from running unless a condition is met.
-You can use any supported context and expression to create a conditional.
+You can use the `if` conditional to prevent a step from running unless a condition is met. {% data reusables.actions.if-supported-contexts %}

 {% data reusables.actions.expression-syntax-if %} For more information, see "[Expressions](/actions/learn-github-actions/expressions)."